source-data/soda-curation/README.md

 - Support for OpenAI and Anthropic AI providers
 - Implemented figure and panel detection
 - Added caption extraction and matching functionality
+- Generating a better script to run soda-model evaluations